 - The main entrance (located on Higgins Boulevard) includes an accessible ramp.

 - All public restrooms have wheelchair-accessible stalls.

 - Elevators are offered throughout the Museum wherever stairs are available.

 - Limited bench seating is available throughout the galleries.
 The Museum's campus is spread throughout multiple buildings over two city blocks.
 Please plan accordingly.
 Complimentary wheelchairs are available if this will benefit your comfort during your visit.

 Visitors Who are Blind or Low Vision

 - Tours for Blind/Low Vision guests are available upon request with the cost of admission, and subject to docent availability.
+A minimum of two-weeks notice is required.
 The tour is 1-hour and includes a tactile component as well as a guided tour of a gallery of your choice.
 Please contact firstname.lastname@example.org for more information on accommodation.

 - Large-print visitor guides are now available on campus for those who need them.

 Visitors Who are Deaf or Hard of Hearing

 - Staff members with American Sign Language (ASL) training are indicated by wearing ribbons saying “I’m learning ASL.”